 If my wife and I are getting a divorce, am I eligible to continue on her group health plan and for how long?

-Yes, you may continue your wife’s employer-sponsored health insurance.
+Yes, you may continue your former spouse’s employer-sponsored health insurance.
 A divorce, annulment or separation of a spouse or domestic partner, makes that dependent eligible for COBRA.
 When a qualifying event changes the dependents in the family, you should notify your insurance plan administrator.
 They will provide a COBRA election notice for those individuals.
 You may elect this COBRA benefit for up to 36 months.

 COBRA Paperwork For Family Members